coralisland-git/coffeescript-module-backend/README.md

 Once you include the config library several things will happen:

 * Unhandled exceptions are trapped and reported automatically
-* The tab title in byobu and iterm are updated with the app name
+* The tab title in byobu and iterm are updated with the app name see [setTitle](src/Config.coffee)
-* A log file is available in a common Winston format
+* A log file is available in a common Winston format see [getLogger](src/Config.coffee)
 * Enable or disable tracing automatically

 ## Tracing output